Figuring Out Who We Are

 In 2015, as we transitioned from a publishing company to a web design shop, we discovered a marketing automation platform called HubSpot.
 To put it simply, we fell in love.
 We went all in on "Inbound Marketing," a term they actually coined, and over the next three years we evolved to become the Inbound Marketing Agency we are today.

 Fewer than five years since becoming a HubSpot partner, we are proud to announce we are now Diamond, a tier that represents our success delivering Inbound services.
-This milestone puts us in pretty prestigious company, as there are fewer than 70 Diamond agencies in the world.
+This milestone puts us in pretty prestigious company.

 The honor of Diamond truly belongs to the people of Morey Creative Studios.
 They are an exceptional collection of hungry, thoughtful, empathetic, accountable and balanced marketers.
 But our success presents us a new challenge: scalability.
 If the quality of our work is directly related to the quality of our people, how do we grow and ensure the same standards of excellence?
 That question is what sparked this Culture Code.
 This deck was lovingly prepared by every member of our team as a way to introduce the things we value and what makes us tick as an organization.